 Read the chapter before coming to class.
 Memorize Page 15.
-Workbook is due by August 24

 Read the chapter before coming to class.
 Bring any questions you may have.
-Workbook filled and due by September 6 memorize letters, sounds and as many vocabulary from exercises and pages 41, 42
+Memorize letters, sounds and vocabulary from exercises and pages 41, 42

 Read the chapter before coming to class.
-Workbook is due September 20th.
 Memorize letters, sounds, vocabulary P 61, 62 and as many words from exercises

 Read the chapter before coming to class.
-Workbook is due October 4th.
 Memorize letters, sounds, Pages 71, 74, 75 and as many words from exercises